Other

 A safety net that notices a problem is step one; someone who can act is step two.
 Every solo ager should have three documents, and none of them require wealth or a complicated estate:

-Keep copies where your care circle can find them, and tell at least one person where they are.
+Keep copies where your Kin Circle can find them, and tell at least one person where they are.

 Step 4: Harden the everyday risks